mollybrown/FakeGitHub/README.md

 ![FakeGitHub Screenshot](/app/assets/images/fakegithub.png)

-FakeGitHub is my take on replicating the GitHub UI using the GitHub API with the goal of learning about how to consume and work with data from public APIs.
+FakeGitHub is my take on replicating the GitHub UI using the GitHub API.
 The original project spec can be found [here](http://backend.turing.io/module3/projects/apicurious).

 ## Learning Goals
  - Learn to consume data from third-party APIs